 There are four mainland species of flying fox: Black, Grey headed, Spectacled and Little Red.
 Tragically, populations of flying foxes across Queensland, NSW and Victoria are in decline.
 Both the Grey-headed flying fox and Spectacled flying fox have declined by at least 95% in the past century, with massive losses in the past 30 years.
 Some researchers believe they could be functionally extinct by 2050.

 Like many native animals, flying foxes' greatest threat is habitat loss.
 They fly by night in search of food, and return to the same trees each day to rest and chatter with their colony-mates.
-Flying foxes primarily migrate along the East coast of Australia — moving in entire camps or colonies as native food comes into season.
-They have done this for thousands of years — but over time, these colonies are being surrounded by human development, with locals complaining of the noise and smell, and netting their trees.
+Flying foxes primarily migrate along the East coast of Australia — moving in large groups (called camps or colonies) as native food comes into season.
+They have done this for thousands of years — but over time, these colonies are being surrounded by human development, with locals complaining of the noise and smell, and netting their trees to prevent flying foxes from eating the fruit.
 Sadly, flying foxes are no match for developers, or councils responding to angered communities.
 The result: colonies are targeted for shooting — which is not only cruel, but totally ineffective.
 Many animals who are shot are only wounded, and slowly die over days from infection and dehydration.
 The situation is compounded when this is a female with a pup on board.
 The result is often that she and her baby perish slowly.

 - Spread the word.
-Most people know very little about flying foxes, so help inform your friends and family by sharing this post, and encouraging understanding and tolerance of these unique native animals.
+Most people know very little about flying foxes, so help inform your friends and family by sharing this article, and encouraging understanding and tolerance of these unique native animals.